SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-get-code-line-metrics/rule.md

 * **File Count:** The number of files in your project, helping you understand its size and complexity.
 * **Blank Lines:** These can indicate the organization of your code, providing insights into its readability.
-* **Comment Lines:** The number of lines that contain comments, helping you gauge how well-documented your code is.
+* **Comment Lines:** The number of lines that contain comments, helps you gauge how well-documented your code is.
 * **Physical Lines of Code (LOC):** This counts the actual code lines, excluding blank lines and comments.

 ### Benefits of Tracking Code Metrics